steve-community/steve/README.md

 SteVe is considered as an open platform to implement, test and evaluate novel ideas for electric mobility, like authentication protocols, reservation mechanisms for charge points, and business models for electric mobility.
 SteVe is distributed under [GPL](LICENSE.txt) and is free to use.

-### Modifications by Parkl
+### Modifications by Parkl: SteVe Pluggable library

 SteVe originally was developed as a deployable web application.
 We wanted to provide a simple, installable, platform-independent library that provides interfaces for the SteVe functionality and meets the following requirements:

 * the library can be installed using Maven, as a single JAR file
 * the library should use Spring Boot
 * the library should be decoupled from any database server (such as MySQL) using an abstraction for the data access layer (Spring Data JPA)
-* the library should publish interfaces for an e-mobility service provider to send and receive events to/from a backend
+* the library should publish interfaces for an e-mobility service provider to send and receive events to/from an e-mobility service provider (ESP) backend

 In order to achieve the above goals, the following technical changes have been made:
 * migration from Spring to Spring Boot